Bardibas and Jankapur - the plains of Nepal

 A group of Bol Bam pilgrims dressed in orange were visiting at the same time.

-Religious and cultural tourism are the main attractions due to the Janaki Mandir.
+Religious and cultural tourism are the main attractions of the Janaki Mandir.
 The colorful architecture is Hindu-Rajput style.
 At one time there was a train link to India from Janakpur.
-It is being refurbished and should run again in the near future.
+It is being refurbished and should run again shortly.

 Selling religious items is common outside the temple, but everyone seems to be selling the exact same stuff.